Member Collaboration

 Cybersecurity Metrics

 The Cybersecurity Metrics Working Group focuses on recommending and implementing methodologies to help SLTT entities with cybersecurity metrics and compliance inventory, assessment, and audit of their cybersecurity assets.
-This group works jointly with the National Association of State Chief Information Officers (NASCIO) and the National Association of Counties (NACo) to support the Nationwide Cybersecurity Review.
+This group works with national stakeholders to support CIS and MS-ISAC assessment initiatives.